English / Español

 What are the Aquarium's behavior guidelines?

-- Stay with your group.
-Students and adult chaperones must stay with their group at all times—inside the Aquarium, out on the deck, in all gift and book stores and in the lunch area.
+- Students and adult chaperones must stay together at all times—inside the Aquarium, out on the deck, in all gift and book stores and in the lunch area.

 - Be courteous and respectful of all visitors.
 Talk quietly and walk through the Aquarium.
 Use the stairs, leaving elevators available for those who need them.
 Don't play on the escalator.